13-15 September 1526, the Battle of Pusztamarót

 The Dual Kingship tore the kingdom apart between the Habsburg usurper and king Szapolyai, in the age of Ottoman peril.
 Hungarian historians are quite divided in telling who was the better king of the fatal Dual Kingship period, whether King Szapolyai or King Ferdinand Habsburg?
 One thing is for sure, Sultan Suleiman left the country in 1526 and returned in earnest only in 1541.

 But let us not run so forward with the events.
-After the battle of Mohács (29 August), the army of Sultan Suleiman set out on 2 September towards the Hungarian capital, Buda that they reached on 12 September.
+After the battle of Mohács (29 August), the army of Sultan Suleiman set out on 2 September towards the Hungarian capital, Buda which they reached on 12 September.
 In the meantime, the Ottoman irregular troops, the Akindjis were destroying and burning the area around the River Danube.
 So far, the inhabitants have just known the Ottoman peril from hearsay but the sudden appearance and ruthlessness of these looters and raiders must have been a horrible experience.
 Note: many of the “Turks” were ethnically speaking not Turks at all.
 Read more about them here:

 Very few of the locals chose to fight back and resist, most of them fled or perished on the spot.
 The fleeing peasants tried to defend themselves in wagonburgs in the Mátra Mountain and in Bács but they were slaughtered.
 Only the fugitives at Pétervárad (Petrovaradin) were able to repel the Ottomans.
 Castles like Esztergom or Visegrád could also repel the enemy.
 In addition to this, there were several Hungarian, and Croatian armies still intact, not to mention the Transylvanian forces who had not been able to join King Louis II at Mohács.
 These troops were harassing Suleiman’s victorious army from all directions. after all, Hungary was not such an easy nut to crack.